thednainus/R_Pipeline/README.md

 -------------------------

-To run “R_Pipeline_Empirical_Data.R” the following R packages a necessary:
+To run “R_Pipeline_Empirical_Data.R” the following R packages are necessary:

 apTreeshape version 1.4.5